Heathcliff withdraws from the world and eats just one meal a day.

 Note the similarity to Catherine's own fast in chapter 11.

 A few nights later, he spends the entire night walking outside.
-When returns to Wuthering Heights, Cathy remarks that he is actually acting pleasantly.
+When he returns to Wuthering Heights, Cathy remarks that he is actually acting pleasantly.
 He tells Nelly that "Last night I was on the threshold of hell.
 Today, I am within sight of my heaven."

 Heathcliff refuses all food and demands that he be left entirely alone.
 The next morning, at breakfast, Heathcliff terrifies Nelly when he seems to see an apparition.
 She can see nothing, but it seems to her that Heathcliff is communicating with it.
 That night, Heathcliff again seems to be speaking with a ghost—Nelly hears him say "Catherine."
 When Nelly speaks with Heathcliff, he reminds her of his burial wishes.